Wildfire grows into one of largest in Texas history as flames menace multiple small towns

 In central Nebraska, a mower sparked a prairie fire that burned a huge swath of grassland roughly the size of the state's largest city of Omaha, state officials said Tuesday.

 Vertuno reported from Austin, Texas.
-Associated Press reporters Ken Miller in Oklahoma City, Lisa Baumann in Bellingham, Washington, and Stefanie Dazio from Los Angeles contributed.
+Associated Press reporters Ken Miller in Oklahoma City, Lisa Baumann in Bellingham, Washington, and Stefanie Dazio in Los Angeles contributed to this report.

 Credit: AP